videlalvaro/videlalvaro.github.io/_posts/2015-12-04-learning-about-distributed-systems.md

-To finalize this article, let's take a quick look at the **Impossibility of Distributed Consensus with One Faulty Process** paper to try to related the concepts we have just learnt about distributed systems.
+To finalize this article, let's take a quick look at the **Impossibility of Distributed Consensus with One Faulty Process** paper to try to relate the concepts we have just learned about distributed systems.

 The abstract starts like this: